CodeLouisville/CSharpClassProject/Week-4.md

 In week 4, we should be working in the Week4 branch.
 We start with the basic ASP.NET MVC Web Application created in weeks 1-3.
 Following these instructions, we will modify the application to CRUD (Create/Read/Update/Delete) operations.
 In the end, the user will be able to manage people in an in-memory data store.

-III.
+IV.
 Implement CRUD (Create/Read/Update/Delete) Operations

 	A. Create a Person class.
 Later in this project, it will be used to represent a person in our database.
 This is an example of a data model.
 It is tempting to name it PersonDataModel to distinguish it from our PersonViewModel class.
 However, later in the project when we add Entity Framework, our tables will be named based on the names we give to our data model classes.
 In order to avoid breaking from this convention, we will just name the class Person.